Dr. Andrey Bakulin

 Research

 · Construction of effective models of anisotropic porous and fractured media.
-Study of anisotropic wave propagation in porous and fractured media based on effective models and Biot model.
+Study of anisotropic wave propagation in porous and fractured media based on effective and Biot models

 PROFESSIONAL MEMBERSHIPS